dansmyers/AI/2-A*_and_Backtracking/Notes/7-I_Demand_Satisfaction.md

 ## Overview

 Let's demonstrate the backtracking concept by implementing a basic satisfiability solver.
+For this problem, we're going to demonstrate using the basic backtracking algorithm.
+You can experiment with adding optimizations as part of the deliverable assignment if you need to.

 As with our previous search programs, the challenge isn't in deciding to use backtracking, it's in thinking about how to represent the solution and encode the constraints.
 Ideally, we want achieve a few things with our representation: